 I would advise that he make them permanent.

-You know, you hear about, you know, these oil-rich nations, these energy rich countries.
+Now, the biggest revenue source we have, you know, you hear about, you know, these oil-rich nations, these energy-rich countries.

 The beauty is we have more energy resources in the United States of America than all of these countries pretty much combined.

-We have Western Europe that has allowed itself to become reliant on natural gas from Russia, in light of what Russia did with Ukraine, I don't think it's a reliable partner.
+We have Western Europe that has allowed itself to become reliant on natural gas from Russia.

-So there's an opportunity for America to produce all of the energy needs of all of Western Europe, and we have the benefit of earning a lot of money financially.
+So, there's an opportunity for America to produce all of the energy needs of all of Western Europe.

-We can become a rich country.
+We become a rich country.

-One of the things Alaska does that I always loved about Alaska is as they produce energy, as they produce minerals and they mine the earth and whatever they're producing there, natural gas, whatever it happens to be.
+One of the things Alaska does that I always loved about Alaska is as they produce energy, as they produce minerals and they mine the earth and whatever they're producing there, natural gas, whatever it happens to be, the people, the citizens of Alaska, they don't pay a state income tax.

-They get a check from the state every year, a percentage of of what the profit that they're making from the resources that they share as members of that state.
+They get a check from the state every year, a percentage of what the profit that they're making from the resources that they share as members of that state.

 I mean, we have $37 trillion in debt we've got to pay down.